deepanshs/mrinversion/docs/getting_started.rst

 Here, the variable ``new_system`` is an instance of the :class:`~mrinversion.linear_model.TSVDCompression` class.
-If no truncation index is provided as the argument, when initializing the ``TSVDCompression`` class, an optimum truncation index is chosen using the maximum entropy method, which is the default behavior.
+If no truncation index is provided as the argument, when initializing the ``TSVDCompression`` class, an optimum truncation index is chosen using the maximum entropy method [#f7]_, which is the default behavior.
 The attributes :attr:`~mrinversion.linear_model.TSVDCompression.compressed_K` and :attr:`~mrinversion.linear_model.TSVDCompression.compressed_s` holds the compressed kernel and signal, respectively.
 The shape of the original signal `v.s.` the